amarh/openPLM/docs/specs/lifecycle.rst

        :Tests: - plmapp.PartControllerTest.test_add_child_error_official_status
                - plmapp.PartControllerTest.test_delete_child_error_official_status

     #.
-Documents links can be created/removed at all status
+Owner can create/remove links between draft Documents and parts at all status
     #.
 Ownership and other signature rights can be modified only by its owner

 Revision